MartinRGB/Figma_XRViewer/README.md

 ### Introduction

 - Import designs from Figma to 3D web pages for preview.
-- After downloading and building a local LAN server, you can also preview the design in real time on your XR device.
+- After building a local LAN server, you can also preview the design in real time on your XR device.
+[Docker for XRViewer Template](https://github.com/MartinRGB/Docker-For-XRViewer-Template)

 ### Environment
 First, the XR device needs to be in developer mode and on the same LAN as the computer (PC previews only can ignore this).